ryanpdwyer/cookiecutter-pypackage/README.rst

 Similar Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* `audreyr/cookiecutter-pypackage`_: The original pypackage, uses unittest
+* `audreyr/cookiecutter-pypackage`_: The original pypackage, uses unittest for
-for testing and other minor changes.
+   testing and other minor changes.
+* `Nekroze/cookiecutter-pypackage`_: The project this project is based off of.

 Fork This
 ~~~~~~~~~